matheusfrancisco/pydsx/README.md

 # My notes and code about Data structures.

-I will try to implement some data structures using Python, Clojure and (C++ or C).
+I will try to implement some data structures using Python

 The idea is to study data structure and improve my skills.
 And try to think a new design to some structures.